PharaohTools/ptvirtualize/README.md

 Installation
 -----------------

+The preferred way to install any of the Pharoah apps (including this) is through cleopatra.
+If you install cleopatra on your machine (http://github.com/phpengine/cleopatra), then you can install testingkamen using the following:

+sudo cleopatra testingkamen install --yes=true

-To install testingkamen cli on your machine do the following.
+You can omit the --yes=true to pick your own installation directory.
+To install testingkamen cli on your machine without cleopatra, do the following.
 You'll need to already have php5 and git installed.

 git clone https://github.com/phpengine/cleopatra && sudo php cleopatra/install-silent